Leon soil is dead: cancer Drama! Voice actors and Actresses (61) died - Code List

 Mourning for Leon soil: The were his most important roles in Film and television

 Also in Film and television Leon ground was a familiar face.
-So, the native of Kiel was, among others, in productions such as “Polizeiruf 110”, “Der Bulle von Tölz“or “Alarm for Cobra 11 – The motorway police”, and also played in “The red mile”, “The guard” or “In all friendship“with.
+So, the native of Kiel was to see, among others, in productions such as “Polizeiruf 110”, “der Bulle von Tölz” or “Alarm for Cobra 11 – The motorway police”, and also played in “The red mile”, “The guard”, or “In all friendship”.
 Among the last roles that took Leon, the soil, the performances in “The Rosenheim Cops”, “Soko Wismar” and “New handmade Warder”.

 Also in “Behind bars – The women’s prison” he had a role.
 The RTL TV-series with Katy Karrenbauer told from everyday life in a women’s prison.
 Karrenbauer remembered on Tuesday for Facebook to your colleagues: “Your voice, your style and your great game, as well as Much of our time together will stay with me always, in a colorful memory.”